Snakeweed Control: Aerial Application

-Aerial application is well-suited to uneven rough terrain.
-It is often the only practical method for control of dense broom snakeweed populations that occur over broad areas.
-When snakeweed is clearly the dominant plant occupying an area, other measures such as prescribed burning are not practical control strategies.
-This is because grass growth languishes beneath dense snakeweed populations and there is usually insufficient fine-fuels to safely carry and conduct a fire.
+Aerial application is well suited to uneven, rough terrain.
+It is often the only practical method for controlling dense snakeweed populations that occur over broad areas.
+When snakeweed is clearly the dominant plant occupying an area, other measures, such as prescribed burning, are not practical control strategies.
+This is because grass growth languishes beneath dense snakeweed populations, and there is usually insufficient fine fuel to safely carry and conduct a fire.

-Weather conditions at the time of spraying are extremely important to successful aerial application.
+Weather conditions at the time of spraying are extremely important for successful aerial application.
 Coverage is best with low wind speeds and cool temperatures.
 High wind speeds distort the spray pattern and increase the drift hazard.
 A high air temperature increases the spray solution volatility and thus reduces herbicide available to be absorbed by the plant.
-Optimum wind velocity is 3 to 8 mph and air temperature should be above 50° F but not exceed 90° F. Do not spray if a rainstorm is expected within six hours of application.
+Optimal wind velocity is 3 to 8 mph, and air temperature should be above 50°F but below 90°F. Do not spray if a rainstorm is expected within six hours of application.

 The plant condition and growth stage at the time of application are critical for control success.
-Spraying when broom snakeweed is in the late- or post-bloom stage in autumn (October-November) is optimal.
-Do not spray broom snakeweed that has been stressed during the growing season, i.e. from drought, disease, insects or other causes that might have resulted in plant damage.
+Spraying when broom snakeweed is in the late- or post-bloom stage in autumn (October–November) is optimal.
+Do not spray broom snakeweed that has been stressed during the growing season, e.g., from drought, disease, insects, or other causes that might have resulted in plant damage.

-Consider carefully the age and life history of broom snakeweed within the area that is under consideration for spraying.
+Consider carefully the age and life cycle of broom snakeweed within the area that is being considered for spraying.
 Broom snakeweed is a short-lived perennial, meaning that plants that propagate and survive the first year will likely continue to occupy an area for four to seven years.
 In some areas the plants live longer.
 However, accurately predicting how long broom snakeweed is likely to thrive and persist on a given area is not realistic or possible.
 Because of the risk of broom snakeweed dying out in a given area from natural causes, the greatest economic benefits result from spraying younger plants (less than 4 years old).
-Spraying older plants in the later stages of the life cycle (> 4 years old) may provide a short-term benefit but the risk is higher.
+Spraying older plants in the later stages of the life cycle (more than 4 years old) may provide a short-term benefit, but the risk is higher.